QuantGen/G2F_RESOURCES/ASOSWeatherData.md

-### External weather data
+### Download external weather data from ASOS/AWOS networks.

-Here we provide functions to download weather data from ASOS/AWOS and NOAA networks.
+Here we provide functions to download weather data from ASOS/AWOS networks.
 The following code gets daily accumulated rainfall and temperature from the closest weather station to a given trial location.
-Provided location coordinates and time period of interest, the code can be adapted to download weather data for any location (preferably within the US).
+Provided location coordinates and time period of interest, the code can be adapted to download weather data for any location (preferably within the US) using the function getWeatherASOS.

 #### Read location information